-His first book, The Knowledge of Nature and the Nature of Knowledge in Early Modern Japan (Chicago: The University of Chicago Press, 2015), is a social and intellectual history of the creation, developments, institutionalization and eventual disappearance of a field of natural history in Tokugawa Japan.
+His first book, The Knowledge of Nature and the Nature of Knowledge in Early Modern Japan (Chicago: The University of Chicago Press, 2015), is a social and intellectual history of the creation, developments, institutionalization and eventual disappearance of a field of nature knowledge in Tokugawa Japan.
 Its primary goal is to introduce the field of honzōgaku (materia medica) and the changing Japanese views on the material environment, but it also aims to reconstruct the social forces that dominated the life of scholars and cultural producers in the early modern period.
 The work is characterized by a marked interdisciplinary style, mixing together elements of social, intellectual, and environmental historiography as well as of the history of science.

 Current Project and Research Interests

-Professor Marcon is currently working on a second book that investigates the social and intellectual consequences of the monetization of Japanese society between the sixteenth and the late nineteenth century.
-Tentatively entitled Money Talks: The Social Life of Money in Early Modern Japan, it reconstructs how money affected Tokugawa society and the ideas that sustained it.
-As means of exchange, representation of value, measurable expression of social relations, and vehicle of social power through debt/credit relations, money was one of the leading engines of change in Tokugawa society.
+The second book investigates the social and intellectual consequences of the monetization of Japanese society between 1601 and 1852.
+Tentatively entitled Money Talks: The Life of Money in Early Modern Japan, it reconstructs how money affected Tokugawa society and the ideas that sustained it.
+As means of exchange, representation of value, measurable expression of social relations, and vehicle of social power through debit/credit relations, money was one of the leading engines of change in Tokugawa society.
 Thanks to a fellowship from the Japan Foundation spent at the University of Tokyo, he has conducted archival research on Tokugawa trimetallic system; on mathematical and financial techniques utilized by merchants to calculate profit, interests, investment rates, etc.; on how money affected language, ideas, and knowledge in the period; and so on.